heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 >
 > <https://docs.docker.com/compose/>

-Docker Compose is a tool that is used to run multiple containers.
+Docker Compose is a tool that is used to run multiple containers (called a _"stack"_).
 It is used to run multiple containers that are related to each other.
 It is used to run multiple containers that are part of the same application (a backend and its database for example).

 ### Docker Compose specification